nosarthur/nosarthur.github.io/_posts/2019-07-11-gita-milestone3.md

 After your code works, there is one more deployment issue.
 By default, only source code files are packaged into the installation files.
-To include `cmds.yml` for distribution, we need to have a `MANIFEST.IN` in the project root folder.
-I put the yaml file in the source code folder, and my `MANIFEST.IN` have the following content
+To include `cmds.yml` for distribution, we need to have a `MANIFEST.IN` in the project root folder with the following content

 ```
 include gita/cmds.yml
 ```
+It simply tells the packager where the files are.

 In the `setup.py`, we need to add a line of

 ```python
 include_package_data=True,
 ```
+to enable the inclusion of non-source-code files.

 ## v0.2.3: enhance yaml file

-One minor enhancement for our yaml representation is to include arguments.
+One minor enhancement for our yaml representation is to include git commands with arguments.
 For example, `git remote` is not as useful as `git remote -v`, and we can define `gita remote [repo-name(s)]` to have the latter behavior.
-To implement it, we can use an extra field for the full command, say, `cmd`, as seen in the following example
+To implement it, we can use an extra field for the full command, say, `cmd`, as seen below
 ```yaml
 remote:
   cmd: remote -v
   help: show remote settings
 ```

-Then in the Python code, this command is to be executed.
+Then in the Python code, we can execute this `cmd` instead of the entry/sub-command name.

 I also have other shortcut defined such as
 ```yaml